-VI.
-Characteristics of Individuals Served by E&T

-State agencies are required to include information about the categories and types of individuals they plan to exempt from mandatory E&T participation (7 CFR 273.7 (c)(6)(iv)), as well as the characteristics of the population they plan to place in E&T (7 CFR 273.7 (c)(6)(v)).

-a) Describe the categories and types of individuals the State will exempt from mandatory E&T participation.
+☐ Exempt members of zero benefit households that volunteer for SNAP E&T per 7 CFR 273.10(e)(2)(iii)(B)(7) ☐ Categorically eligible households per 7 CFR 273.2(j) c) Does the State agency enable ABAWDs to regain SNAP eligibility through E&T and verify that the ABAWD will meet the work requirement within 30 days subsequent to application per 7 CFR 273.24(d)(1)(iv)? □ Yes ⊠ No VI.
+Characteristics of Individuals Served by E&T State agencies are required to include information about the categories and types of individuals they plan to exempt from mandatory E&T participation (7 CFR 273.7 (c)(6)(iv)), as well as the characteristics of the population they plan to place in E&T (7 CFR 273.7 (c)(6)(v)). a) Describe the categories and types of individuals the State will exempt from mandatory E&T participation.
 In accordance with 7 CFR 273.7(e), State agencies may exempt from mandatory E&T participation, categories of work registrants (e.g. all those in counties X, Y, Z, or those in their first 30 days of receipt of SNAP) and individual work registrants based on certain personal characteristics or circumstances (e.g. lack of transportation or temporary disability).
 These exemptions are in addition to the federal exemptions from work requirements at 273.7(b) and only applicable to the E&T requirement at 7 CFR 273.7(a)(1)(ii).
 Exemptions from Mandatory E&T must also be listed in Table H 'Estimated Participant Levels' Sheet of the Excel Workbook.
 (Note: States than run all-voluntary E&T programs would note that they exempt all work registrants.)

-h١ How frequently will the State plan to re-evaluate these exemptions from mandatory W) now frequently will the State plan to re-evaluate these exemptions from manuatory
+M ontana has all voluntary E&T programs and exempts all work registrants. b) How frequently will the State plan to re-evaluate these exemptions from mandatory E&T?
+The e state will re-evaluate this annually prior to submitting the next state plan.